tymcgee/linalg-calc/README.md

 I don't know exactly when I'll consider this project _fully_ done.. every once in a while I'll think of something to try, add, or change, and I'll come back and work on it for another while.
 In general, though, I think this project is mostly done (although I reserve the right to come back and rewrite the whole thing in the future!).
 If I ever learn a new language, like C++ for example, I may try to re-write this in that language as a way to learn more about it.

+Some things I might be inclined to add or change:
+- Implement QR factorization via Householder Reflectors for better numerical stability
+- Make the entire calculation section of the code more conducive to adding a new function, as well as making multiple outputs easier to handle
+- Learn more about symbolic implementations of things like square roots and imaginary numbers and combine all of them together to make it almost entirely symbolic
+- Different kinds of matrix inputs might be easier to work with, maybe taking inspiration from other math computation languages or defining matrix size beforehand and then providing individual boxes

 # Requirements
 To run `calc_qt.py`, you need `PySide6` and `numpy`:
 ```